DR099H/Panic-Button-FivePD/README.md

 Plugin creates a [blip](https://github.com/DR099H/panic-button-fivepd/assets/147756922/c1091a76-e577-43c1-9669-edee7ad79908) on the map and plays panic sound

-It prints messages in chat, so you can find out who activated the button
+Prints player's name in chat who activated panic

+You can't use button while you are off duty

 When you sit in car, plugin routes you to place where button is activated